ZhongkuiMa/torchonnx/README.md

 ### Current Supported Features 🌟

-I have implemented most of commonly used operations in feedforward neural networks.
+We have implemented most of commonly used operations in feedforward neural networks.
 Transformer-based architectures will be treated as several basic operations.

 ## How to Use? 🔧